 - Though we teach the martial arts, our prime focus is personal development.
 We are more interested in guiding a student through a process of inner growth than we are in producing trained killers.

 - Lotus Nei Gong does not get involved in the sports world and as such we will never train our students for competitions or any of the arts under competition rules.
-To be honest none of us would not even know what these competition rules were!
+To be honest none of us would even know what the competition rules were!
 Our combative training is based around self defence rather than competitive fighting.
 If people want to use the martial arts to compete, that is fine, but it is not the aim of any of the teachings within this school.

 - We approach the arts in as round and complete a manner as possible.
 This means that partner training is as large a part of the practice as inner work, movement principles and philosophy.
 Only those wishing to embrace all aspects of the practice should attend.
 Of course, this mainly applies to martial arts training with us.
 Those engaging in Qi Gong, Nei Gong or Nei Dan will not be asked to train in the combative arts!
 However, those studying martial arts with us will have to study Qi Gong and transformative philosophy as well.